-Answer: Relations are a group of ordered pairs from one set of objects to other set of objects while functions are relations that connect one set of inputs to other set of outputs.
-So all functions are relations while are relations are not functions.
+Answer: Relations are a group of ordered pairs from one set of objects to another set of objects while functions are relations that connect one set of inputs to another set of outputs.
+So all functions are relations while all relations are not functions.

-From definition, relations and functions seem to be quite similar but actually there is a major difference between them.
+By the definition, relations and functions seem to be quite similar but actually, there is a major difference between them.

-In a function exactly one x can be paired with some y., where x is from set B and y is from set B.
+In a function, exactly one x can be paired with some y, where x is from set A and y is from set B.

-It can be said that function does not have one-many relationship, means one object cannot pair up with many objects in a function.
+It can be said that function does not have a one-many relationship, which means one object cannot pair up with many objects in a function.

 Many-one relation is valid in a function.
-Many different objects can be paired with a same object.
+Many different objects can be paired with the same object.